rackerlabs/technical-blog/_posts/2020-05-28-use-oracle-external-tables.md

 published: true
 authorIsRacker: true
 authorAvatar: 'https://s.gravatar.com/avatar/02d1f0f4f3f24ee84e33211a51a0b237'
-bio: "I work as Oracle DBA with more than ten years of experience."
+bio: "I've been a Racker for two years and have more than ten years of Oracle&reg; DBA experience.
+Currently I work on Oracle, MongoDB&reg;, and other NoSQL databases."
 categories:
     - Oracle
     - database
 metaTitle: "Use Oracle external tables"
-metaDescription: "External tables receive data from the flat files stored outside of the database and allow Oracle&reg; to query the data in those flat files."
+metaDescription: "External tables receive data from the flat files stored outside of the database and allow Oracle&reg; to query the data in those files."
 ogTitle: "Use Oracle external tables"
-ogDescription: "External tables receive data from the flat files stored outside of the database and allow Oracle&reg; to query the data in those flat files."
+ogDescription: "External tables receive data from the flat files stored outside of the database and allow Oracle&reg; to query the data in those files."
 ---

-External tables receive data from the flat files stored outside of the database and allow Oracle&reg; to query the data in those flat files.
+External tables receive data from the flat files stored outside of the database and allow Oracle&reg; to query the data in those files.

 <!-- more -->

 ### Introduction

 Oracle can parse any file format supported by the SQL\*Loader.
-You can't use DML on external tables, but you can use DML for query, join, and sort operations.
+You can't use data manipulation language (DML) on external tables, but you can use DML for query, join, and sort operations.
 You can also create views and synonyms against the external tables.

 To take advantage of the external table feature, you should use the ORACLE_LOADER access driver and make sure the data files are in the text format.
-You should also understand SQL so you can create an external table and perform queries against it.
+You should also understand Structured Query Language (SQL) so you can create an external table and perform queries against it.

 ### Make an external table in an Oracle database

-To create external tables using an Oracle loader, perform the following steps:
+To create external tables by using an Oracle loader, perform the following steps:

 #### Create a directory

-Use the following code to create a directory that points to the location of the **csv** or text files provided by a user.
+Use the following code to create a directory that points to the location of the comma-separated value (CSV) or text files provided by a user.

     create directory vk_dir as '/opt/oracle/app/admin/je1prd/mods/151214_CHG0004529';